railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

     By default, invoices are generated in the draft state which enables you to modify them before sending them to the customer.
-    But you can confirm all the invoices in one go by selecting them all from the list and doing the action 'Confirm draft invoices'.
+    But you can confirm all the invoices in one go by selecting them all from the list and doing the action 'Confirm Draft Invoices'.

 At the end of the month the invoicing management does the same work but in the journal 'month-end invoicing'.

 You can also enter a journal to confirm / cancel all the orders in one go.
-Then you can do several quotations and assign them in a journal and confirm or cancel them en masse at once.
+Then you can do several quotations and assign them in a journal and confirm or cancel them at once.

 .. figure:: images/stock_jounral_form.png
    :scale: 75